uma-victor1/fine-grained-permission/project/docs.md

 ### Data Protection

-The second perimeter manages access to the knowledge and data sources that the AI system can reference.
-This critical layer ensures that sensitive information is only accessible to authorized users and that the AI model respects data classification levels.
-It implements the principle of least privilege for data access and maintains information barriers.
+The second perimeter manages access to the knowledge and data sources that the AI agent can reference.
+This layer ensures that sensitive information is only accessible to authorized users and that the AI model respects data classification levels.

 In our financial advisor example, this perimeter: